kevinde3ngineer/PyDeployCLI-v1.0/README.md

 PyDeploy is a Terminal CLI that is automated to turn a Python script from a GitHub Repository into a `systemd` service on your Raspberry Pi, allowing it to run continously while providing tools to monitor its status and view logs.

-Built for one job, PyDeploy CLI is dedicated to running Python applications continuouslyfFor Raspberry PI seamlessly with `Systemd`!
+Built for one job, PyDeploy CLI is dedicated to running Python applications continuously for Raspberry PI seamlessly with `Systemd`!
 No more manual `venv` setup, no hand-written unit files, and no more memorizing `systemctl` flags.
 My official support and recommendation channel is my Discord server.
-Give this repo a `star` to support my work.
+Give this repo a `star` to support my work!

 ## Features
 - Auto-installs missing dependencies; checks for `git`, `pip3`, and `venv`, and installs them if missing